SMooGPT: Stylized Motion Generation using Large Language Models: Results and Evaluation

 \subsection{User Evaluation}

 We conduct a user perceptual study using pairwise comparisons on the text-guided stylization task.
-In each test case, participants are presented with a motion content text, a motion style text and a pair of motion clips - one produced by our \name and the other by a competing method (\ie ChatGPT+MLD and ChatGPT+MotionGPT).
-For each pair of motions, participants are asked to evaluate three aspects - content preservation, style reflection, and motion realism, as shown in the legend in Fig.~\ref{fig:user_study}.
-In total, we have invited $50$ participants, and the percentage of times our approach is preferred over the competing methods is displayed in Fig.~\ref{fig:user_study}.
-Our \name performs favorably against ChatGPT+MotionGPT over all three aspects, with $81.3\%$, $81.7\%$, and $80.7\%$, respectively.
-Similarly, compared with ChatGPT+MLD, although the percentage our method wins drops around $7\%$, it is still considerably high (over $72\%$).
+In each trial, participants are shown a motion content text, a motion style text, and two motion clips generated by \name and a competing method (ChatGPT+MLD, ChatGPT+MotionGPT, or ChatGPT+ParCo), and are asked to evaluate content preservation, style reflection, and motion realism (Fig.~\ref{fig:user_study}).
+We invited $75$ participants in total, and Fig.~\ref{fig:user_study} reports the percentage of times \name is preferred over competing methods.

+Overall, \name is consistently favored across all three aspects.
+Specifically, it achieves preference rates of $81.3\%$, $81.7\%$, and $80.7\%$ against ChatGPT+MotionGPT, remains above $72\%$ when compared with ChatGPT+MLD, and obtains similarly strong results against ChatGPT+ParCo ($79.57\%$, $75.1\%$, and $79.53\%$).
 Overall, the user perceptual study validates our superior performance and is consistent with observations in the comparison.